mritunjaysharma394/sedpy/README.md

 So you can observe that `sedpy` can be used as:

-    sedpy "inital string" "string to replace it" "path to the file where changes have to be made"
+    sedpy "initial string" "string to replace it" "path to the file where changes have to be made"

 Thank you so much for having fun with this!
-This is just the inital release.
+This is just the initial release.
 More major updates on the cards :tada:

 Stay Tuned!

 ##### Your contributions are welcome and highly appreciated.
 All you need to begin is to go through the guidelines in [CONTRIBUTING.md](https://github.com/mritunjaysharma394/sedpy/blob/master/CONTRIBUTING.md)